 Money and credit cards in Tibet

-Chinese RMB.
-Foreign currencies cannot be used directly; they have to be converted into Chinese Yuan "RMB", and people in Tibet do not use coins as the other major cities in China.
+Chinese Yuan (CNY) is the only currency in Tibet, also called the Renminbi (RMB).
+Foreign currencies cannot be used directly, they have to be converted into Chinese Yuan "CNY/RMB", and people in Tibet do not use coins as the other major cities in China.

 If you are traveling to the remote areas in Tibet, try and get your cash in small denominations, since RMB 100 and RMB 50 bills are sometimes difficult to get rid of in rural Tibet.

-The Lhasa branch of the Bank of China is the only bank in Tibet which provides credit card advances.
-Most of time you cannot get cash by ATM from small branches, usually you need to go to the main branch nearby Potala Palace.
+The Lhasa branch of the Bank of China provides credit card advances.
+Most of the time you cannot get cash by ATM from small branches, it's better to go to the main branch nearby Potala Palace.
 A 3% commission is usually deducted and the minimum advance is normally RMB 2,000.